jimmyislive/blog/content/posts/gcp.md

 Verify that your project was created:

     {{< highlight bash >}}
     gcloud projects list
     {{< / highlight >}}

-At this point if you want to enable any third part apps e.g. for sending emails, then head to the [Google Marketplace](https://cloud.google.com/marketplace) and enable it.
+At this point if you want to enable any third party apps e.g. for sending emails, then head to the [Google Marketplace](https://cloud.google.com/marketplace) and enable it.

 ## Enable APIs

 Enable any service APIs you think you will need.
 You will need to go to your project and [enable billing](https://cloud.google.com/billing/docs/how-to/modify-project) first.
-A representative sample is show below.
+A representative sample is shown below.
 (Would not hurt to set the default zone/region as well.)

     {{< highlight bash >}}